J-Krinsky/NBA_SQL/README.md

 The first goal is to be able to identify lineups with players of interest in them.
 This is dealt with in the player_find.sql file.
 Several methods are outlined there, but the simplest is to search using the string stored in lineup.names using LIKE and wild-cards.
 This can be extended to find lineups containing a group of players, or one player without another.
 A question particular to the Celtics is which player makes the strongest fifth player along with the so called "Big 4" that are the core of some of their strongest lineups.

+Having examined that, I turn to two areas of interest in lineup construction: how do the Celtics 2-big lineups compare to the solo-big lineups, and how does the 3-point shooting the Celtics have on the floor affect the offense.
+These are examined in the big_lineups.sql file and the 3_point_shooting.sql file.
+Both of these involve combining the lineup and player table to find information.

+The last question examined at this point is what impact the trade deadline move of swapping Josh Richardson for Derrick White had on the team from a lineup perspective.